pioterl/apzumi-api/README.md

     }
 - userId is written to database, but hidden in REST API.

-# Whats not working?
+~~# Whats not working?~~
-- I'm currently stuck on updating only unmodified fields in database after downloading new JSON from API.
-I just need more time for this and I will try again next week.
+~~- I'm currently stuck on updating only unmodified fields in database after downloading new JSON from API.
+I just need more time for this and I will try again next week.~~
-- I also forgot about tests, will do it also next week
+~~- I also forgot about tests, will do it also next week~~